 (1) affirming girls and women’s sports through standards that ensure fair competition; and

 (2) developing standards to provide athletic opportunities for transgender athletes.

 We support the Equality Act and ending LGBT discrimination throughout society, including in employment, in public accommodations, and in family law.
 We also support that view that competitive sports – like pregnancy and medicine – require a science-based approach to transgender inclusion.
 Our aim is to set eligibility rules for girls’ and women’s competitive sports that are consistent with these two goals.

 The Women’s Sports Policy Working Group seeks to bridge the philosophical gap between:

-(a) those who insist that transgender girls are “girls, period” and demand unconditional inclusion; 17 states have adopted this approach; and
+(a) those who insist that girls who identify as transgender are “girls, period” and demand unconditional inclusion; 16 states have adopted this approach; and

-(b) those who insist that all transgender girls are “boys” and seeks their full and unconditional exclusion; ten states have adopted this position.
+(b) those who insist that all boys who identify as transgender are “boys” and seeks their full and unconditional exclusion; 21 states have adopted this position.

 Both positions ignore the reason why sports are sex-segregated; both produce inequitable and unnecessarily harsh results.

 Separate sports for males and females are necessary to assure that females have the same opportunities as males to participate, to win, and obtain scholarships, prize money, publicity, honor, and respect.